asdf1163/hotel-list/README.md

 so if you want to run it on your device just clone this repository and type:
 'npm install' to install missing packages.

-and then type 'npm start' to run this page.
+and then type 'npm start' to run this project.